frankfredj/MLB_Betting/README.md

 ## Data Mining

-Box-scores are extracted from https://www.fangraphs.com/ and saved as CSV files via the following process:
+Box-scores are extracted from [FanGraphs' website](https://www.fangraphs.com/) and saved as CSV files via the following process:

 ```python
 #1.
 Initialise a Baseball_Scrapper object with a provided path where the files will be stored.